 Professor Ahadzie has rendered services as a research consultant to international organisations such as the World Bank and the World University Services of Canada (WUSC).
 In 2010, he served as a Construction Industry Analyst for the World Bank funded Ghana Skills and Technology Development Project (GSTDP).
 In 2011, he assisted GHK consult (UK) in running an African regional workshop on flood risk management in Accra, Ghana towards developing the Urban Flooding Risk Management Handbook for Developing Countries.
-He facilitated in collecting Land and Housing data on Accra, Ghana for the New York State University/United Nations STERN Urbanization Project on the Land and Housing Survey of 200 Global Cities around the World.
+In 2015. he facilitated in collecting Land and Housing data on Accra, Ghana for the New York State University/United Nations STERN Urbanization Project on the Land and Housing Survey of 200 Global Cities around the World.
 He has very good working knowledge of local Governments and District Assemblies in Ghana having worked as a supervising field consultant on the European Union/ Government of Ghana Micro Projects programme in 1997 in the Upper West Region and 2000 in the Northern region.